What is an Inseam?

 For well-fitted pants, you should have a finger of space at the waist.

-Lay your pant flat and measure from crotch point and walk your tape along the inseam to edge of leg opening.
+Start by laying your pant flat.
+Measure from the crotch point and walk your tape along the inseam to the edge of the leg opening.
+The crotch seam is where the 4 leg panels come together.
 Which will give you Inseam of your pant.

 Luckily at Mountain Khakis, we carry different Waist and Inseams and by providing a little knowledge above will help you to find the perfect fitting pant when you shop next time.